emer/axon/examples/ofcacc/README.md

 * During goal selection gating, BG looks for strong OFC US activation of any sort -- this could be an STN-level filter on enabling gating to take place in the first place -- when the OFC has a new strong US activation it triggers STNp -- otherwise not..

+# Note: could use topo STN / Thal pathways to select scope of gating

+don't need this now but could use later..